 Probate Q&A Series

-How to Access Frozen Assets and Start Probate When No Personal Administrator Has Been App1ointed
+How to Access Frozen Assets and Start Probate When No Personal Administrator Has Been Appointed

 Detailed Answer

 When someone dies, banks and brokerage firms often freeze accounts.
 No one may withdraw or transfer funds without court authorization.
-In North Carolina, you must appoint a personal representative before you can unfreeze and use those assets.
-This process begins in the clerk of superior court’s office in the county where the decedent lived.
+In Pennsylvania, you must have a personal representative appointed before you can generally access and use estate assets.
+This process begins with the Register of Wills in the county where the decedent lived.

 First, gather these documents: